Gridman Universe: Production and release

 The film was initially announced as the next Gridman Universe project following the first run end of SSSS.Dynazenon.
 In December 2021, Tsuburaya Productions and Studio Trigger revealed that the project would be an anime film.
-The film features returning staff, including director Akira Amemiya, scriptwriter Keiichi Hasegawa, character designer Masaru Sakamoto, and composer Shiro Sagisu, with Studio Trigger, who produced the film's two pre-sequels, SSSS.Gridman in 2018 and SSSS.Dynazenon in 2021, remains to animate the film.
-The film is set to premiere in Japan on March 24, 2023.
+The film features returning staff, including director Akira Amemiya, scriptwriter Keiichi Hasegawa, character designer Masaru Sakamoto, and composer Shiro Sagisu, with Trigger, who produced the film's two pre-sequels, SSSS.Gridman in 2018 and SSSS.Dynazenon in 2021, remains to animate the film.
+The film premiered in Japan on March 24, 2023.
 Masayoshi Ōishi will perform the theme song "uni-verse".
-Prior to the premiere of the film, SSSS.Gridman and SSSS.Dynazenon would each receive a compilation film on January 20, 2023 and March 10, 2023 respectively.
+Prior to the premiere of the film, SSSS.Gridman and SSSS.Dynazenon would each receive a compilation film on January 20, 2023 and March 10, 2023, respectively.